Click here to view our most recent Health Psychology Ph.D. Newsletter!

-All materials must be submitted to The Graduate School by November 15th, to be fully considered for admission during the Fall Semester.
+All materials must be submitted to The Graduate School by November 15th of each year, to be fully considered for admission during the Fall Semester.
 Students with master's degrees in psychology or health related fields (biology, gerontology, nursing and allied health, public policy, and other health disciplines) as well as highly disciplined and competent undergraduates are encouraged to apply.
 For more information, please visit the "Information for Applicants" tab.

-For more information on the Clinical program please visit: http://healthpsych.uncc.edu/program-tracks/clinical
+- For more information on the Clinical concentration please visit: http://healthpsych.uncc.edu/concentration-areas/clinical

 - For more information on the General concentration please visit: https://healthpsych.uncc.edu/concentration-areas/general